Mark David Chapman: Early life

-Chapman joined Blankenship as a student at Covenant College, an evangelical Presbyterian liberal arts college in Lookout Mountain, Georgia.
-However, Chapman fell behind in his studies and became obsessed with guilt over having a previous affair.
+Chapman joined Blankenship as a student at Covenant College, a Presbyterian liberal arts college in Lookout Mountain, Georgia.
+However, he fell behind in his studies and became racked with guilt over having a previous affair.
 He started having suicidal thoughts and began to feel like a failure.
 He dropped out of Covenant College after just one semester, and his girlfriend broke off their relationship soon after.
 Chapman returned to work at the resettlement camp but left after an argument with a supervisor.

-In 1977, Chapman moved to Hawaii, where he attempted suicide by carbon monoxide asphyxiation.
+In 1977, Chapman—spending the last of his savings—impulsively relocated to Hawaii, where he attempted suicide by carbon monoxide asphyxiation.
 He connected a hose to his car's exhaust pipe, but the hose melted and the attempt failed.
 A psychiatrist admitted Chapman to Castle Memorial Hospital for clinical depression.
-Upon his release from the ward, he began working at the hospital as a janitor.
+Upon his release, he began working at the hospital as a maintenance worker.
 After Chapman's parents began divorce proceedings, his mother joined him in Hawaii.

 In 1978, Chapman embarked on a six-week trip around the world.
 The vacation was partly inspired by the film and novel Around the World in 80 Days.
-He visited Tokyo, Seoul, Hong Kong, Singapore, Bangkok, New Delhi, Beirut, Geneva, London, Paris, and Dublin.
-He began a relationship with his travel agent, a Japanese American woman named Gloria Abe, whom he married on June 2, 1979.
+Using his YMCA connections for free or discounted accommodations, Chapman visited Tokyo, Seoul, Hong Kong, Singapore, Bangkok, New Delhi, Beirut, Geneva, London, Paris and Dublin.
+The trip concluded with a brief visit to Atlanta to visit his family.
+He also began a romantic relationship with his travel agent, a Japanese American woman named Gloria Abe, whom he married on June 2, 1979.
 Chapman got a job at Castle Memorial Hospital as a printer, working alone rather than with staff and patients.
-He was then fired by the hospital and later, rehired; following an argument with a nurse he finally quit.
-After this, Chapman took a job as a night security guard at a high end apartment complex and began drinking heavily to cope with his depression.
-He developed a series of obsessions, including artwork, The Catcher in the Rye, music, and the musician John Lennon.
-In September 1980, he wrote a letter to a friend, Lynda Irish, in which he stated, "I'm going nuts."
+He was fired by the hospital but was later rehired but resigned after an argument with a nurse.
+After this, Chapman took a job as a night security guard at a high-end apartment complex and began drinking heavily to cope with depression.

+As his psychological state worsened, Chapman developed a series of obsessions, including artwork, The Catcher in the Rye, and the English musician John Lennon.
+In September 1980 he wrote a letter to a friend, Lynda Irish, in which he stated, "I'm going nuts."
 He signed the letter, "The Catcher in the Rye."
 Chapman had no criminal convictions prior to his trip to New York City to kill Lennon.